ec-nodes/clean/README.md

 ```shell
 curl -s https://raw.githubusercontent.com/ec-nodes/clean/master/reinstall.sh | sudo bash
 ```
 This command will handle all the necessary steps to uninstall the old node, clean up any associated files, and prepare your system for a fresh installation.

+After an optional restart, the known command is applied:

+``shell
+cd ~/mvp-pox-node && sudo ./etny-node-installer.sh

 Enjoy a hassle-free node management experience!